Omycron83/Notes/Temp/Vorschrieb.md

 -> them asking if him ... refers to the large increase in illegal immigration, which is projected due to the loss of habitable land due to symptoms of climate change
--> the us disproportionately ... and which trump refused to tackle, instead increasing subsidies to industrial giants -> this stands in stark contrast to other policies aimed at,
+-> the us disproportionately ... and which trump refused to tackle, instead increasing subsidies to industrial giants -> this stands in stark contrast to other policies aimed at, especially his idea to build a wall to keep out illegal immigrants

+-> Critizing

 **Discuss, whether or not developed countries need to take in climate refugees**:
 - hotly debated issue